 Student employment

 You can earn money for college by working 5 hours per week (or more) on campus.
-Students work in almost every campus office and the cafeteria, library, maintenance department and residence halls.
+Students work in almost every campus office, the cafeteria, library, maintenance department and residence halls.
 Students are not automatically assigned to a job on campus, even if they have a work-study award noted on their FAFSA application.
-To search and apply for available on-campus employment, students can use their campus login to view on-campus job openings on Handshake, Northwestern's career management platform.